 - Check whether the URLs have sensitive information.

-- Check whether the application for SQL, XML, HTTP header, HTTP parameter, XPath, regular expression injections.
+- Verify the application for SQL, XML, HTTP header, HTTP parameter, XPath, regular expression injections.

-- Check whether the ‘Back’ icon of the browser is disabled for certain pages. (usually, in banking applications, ‘Back’ icon click is not allowed).
+- Check whether the ‘Back’ icon of the browser is disabled for certain pages.
+Usually, in banking applications, the ‘Back’ icon click is not allowed.

 Any banking application will have a broad spectrum of users, from tech-savvy people to non-tech friendly people.
-It is necessary to check the application working from all the users’ perspective and see if the application is user friendly for all types of users.
+The goal of usability testing is to check the application’s working from all the users’ perspectives and see if the application is user-friendly for all types of users.